Customer churn costs businesses a total of $1.6 trillion every year — that’s as much as one of the 10 largest economies in the world!

 Here are 8 proven strategies to reduce customer churn.

-#1.
-Measure Retention and the Financial Impact of Churn
+1. Measure Retention and the Financial Impact to Reduce Churn

 The solution to churn starts by building a clear understanding of the impact it’s having right now.